mia-platform/ai-rag-template/.mia-template/README.md

 cp default.configuration.json local.configuration.json
 ```

-- Modify the values of the configuration in the newly created file, accordingly to the definitions included in the [Configuration paragraph](#configuration)
+- Modify the values of the configuration in the newly created file (you can use the [default.configuration.json](default.configuration.json) as a reference)

 ### Startup